CinemaTechnic • Products • Services • Resources

 What’s really going on

 This is what really happened with your camera or lens.
 It came from some other source, probably overseas.
-Maybe Russia or Ukraine.
+Maybe Russia or one of the Baltic Republics.
 The dealer has no idea what the history of the camera or lens is.
 He doesn’t have time to get into that and doesn’t really care.
 He can always make up a good sounding story on the phone/email if he needs to.
 So why bother?

 The “technician” didn’t look at it.
 Maybe the “technician” doesn’t exist at all.
 After all, they don’t work cheap, if they’re any good that is.
-I charge $125.00 an hour for my repair services and I can tell you that I never get work from used camera dealers.
+I charge $150.- per hour for my repair services and I can tell you that I never get work from used camera dealers.
 Any money they spend on checking or refurbishing the equipment comes out of their profit.

 Of course I need to mention here that there are some legitimate used camera and lens dealers that have their own service departments, and the above does not apply to them.
 Now back to your eBay find…